Increlex Prescribing Information

 - Check the liquid to make sure it is clear and colorless.
-Do not use after the expiration date or if it is cloudy or if you see particles.
+Do not use if it is cloudy or if you see particles.

 - If you are using a new vial, remove the protective cap.
-Do not remove the rubber stopper.
+Do not remove the rubber top (see Figure 1).

-- Wipe the rubber stopper of the vial with an alcohol swab to prevent contamination of the vial by germs that may be introduced by repeated needle insertions (see Figure 1).
+- Wipe the rubber top on the vial with an alcohol swab (see Figure 2).

-- Before putting the needle into the vial, pull back on plunger to draw air into the syringe equal to the Increlex® dose.
-Put the needle through the rubber top of the vial and push the plunger to inject air into the vial (see Figure 2).
+- Before putting the needle into the vial, pull back on plunger to draw air into the syringe equal to the INCRELEX dose.
+Put the needle through the rubber top of the vial and push the plunger to inject air into the vial (see Figure 3).

 - Remove the needle from the vial.
 Do not let the needle touch anything.
-You are now ready to inject (see figure 7).
+You are now ready to inject (see Figure 8).